 What if I make over those thresholds?

 After those numbers, the checks so go down by $5 for every $100 dollars over the thresholds to receive the economic stimulus above you make.
-So for example, if you are single and make $80,000, you would get $950.

 *Living abroad and worried about health coverage during the global pandemic?